 In a ball nut with a cross deflector type, the balls only rotate the shaft once and the circuit is closed by a ball deflector (B) within the nut (C), enabling the balls to cross between adjacent grooves at points (A) and (D).

 When a long ball screw rotates at high speed, if its slenderness ratio reaches the natural harmonic of its shaft size, it may start to vibrate.
 This is known as critical speed and can significantly reduce the lifespan of the ball screw.
 It is recommended to not operate the screw at a speed exceeding 80% of its critical speed for safety.

 Rotation ball nut component

-Some applications require longer shaft lengths and higher speeds, all of which are areas where a rotating ball nut assembly is required.
+In some applications, longer shaft lengths and higher speeds are necessary, and in these cases, the use of a rotating ball nut assembly is required.